Add Maple

 1. Navigate to your chart — Open any chart you want to share

-4. Configure your quiz — Set up the question, options, and correct answer
+1. Configure your quiz — Set up the question, options, and correct answer (see below)

 Setting Up Your Quiz

-When you select "Share Guess Chart", AddMaple opens the sharing dialog with guess mode enabled.
+When you select "Share Guess Chart", AddMaple opens the sharing dialog where you can configure guess mode.
 You'll see several options to customize:

 1. Give Your Chart a Title